Nad Al Sheba Racecourse

-Nad Al Sheba Racecourse was Thoroughbred horse racing facility in Dubai, United Arab Emirates opened in 1986.
+Nad Al Sheba Racecourse was a Thoroughbred horse racing facility in Dubai, United Arab Emirates opened in 1986.
 It had a 2,200 m left-handed dirt race track and a left-handed turf course of the same distance.
 It operated from November through March and featured the Dubai International Racing Carnival and its Dubai World Cup Night.

-Nad Al Sheba Racecourse was demolished in 2009 following hosting the Dubai World Cup race, being replaced by Meydan Racecourse.
+Nad Al Sheba Racecourse was demolished in 2009 following hosting the Dubai World Cup race, being replaced by Meydan Racecourse on the same site.